Wild Orchid (album)

-Wild Orchid is the self-titled debut album by American group Wild Orchid, released on March 23, 1997.
+Wild Orchid is the debut album by the American band Wild Orchid, released in March 1997.
 It is their most successful album.
-The album was nominated for 2 Lady Of Soul Awards.
+The album was nominated for two Lady of Soul Awards.

 Production

 After signing a recording contract with RCA Records, the trio wrote and recorded songs throughout 1995 with the help of Renee's songwriter brother Bobby Sandstrom.
 The album took approximately nine months to complete.

 Release and promotion

-They released their debut single "At Night I Pray" on September 3, 1996, with the album due for an October 29, 1996 release.
-However, it was postponed and was released on March 23, 1997, in the midst of the popularity of their second single "Talk to Me".
+They released their debut single "At Night I Pray" on September 3, 1996, with the album due for an October 29, 1996, release.
+However, it was postponed and was released in March 1997, in the midst of the popularity of their second single "Talk to Me".

 The album debuted with its highest chart position in Billboards Top 200 Albums Chart at #153.

 The album also received two Billboard Music Award nominations for "Talk to Me" and two Soul Train Lady of Soul Award nominations - one for Album of the Year By a Group, Band or Duo and one for Best Music Video for "Talk to Me".
 The group also received an American Music Award for Favorite R&B/Soul Artist.